COVID-19 Vaccine FAQs

 Long-term side effects have not been defined for the COVID-19 vaccine but will be available once long-term follow up is complete in healthy volunteers that were part of Phase 3 trials.
 Adverse event outcomes are closely monitored through different parts of the national vaccine monitoring system.
 You can read more about the strict monitoring here.
 (8)

-Download the COVID-19 Vaccine FAQs in PDF format below:
+Download the COVID-19 Vaccine FAQs as PDFs below:

 This list of questions and answers is a living document and was last reviewed on January 8th, 2021 by the NephCure COVID-19 Medical Advisory Committee.
 We will continue to provide updates as more data and information becomes available.